kill()

 fails with an error if the signal is a real-time

-signal which cannot be queued due to the signal buffer being full (it does
+signal which cannot be queued due to the signal buffer being full (on Linux/Glibc it does

-not return an error code if it fails to queue a non-realtime signal however).
+not return an error code if it fails to queue a non-realtime signal, which will be the case

 be merged with an already pending signal.
 Note that kill()